fortunejs/fortune-postgres/README.md

 - `useForeignKeys`: Whether or not to use foreign key constraint, optional since it will only be applied to non-array fields.
 Default: `false`.

-## Caveats
+## Extension

-The `query` field for the `options` object should be a string containing arbitrary SQL.
-It's not recommended to allow direct user input for this, for obvious reasons (SQL injection).
+The `query` field for the `options` object should be a function that accepts one argument, the prepared SQL query, and returns an SQL query.

 ## License